Theoretical study of electronic structure of erbium and fermium: Results

-Comparing the data in Tables~\ref{t:Er} and \ref{t:Fm} indicate that the spectra of two atoms are very similar indeed.
-There are some differences which should be attributed to relativistic effects.
-E.g., the gap between ground and first excited states is larger in Fm than in Er.
-Also the spread of energies within one configuration is larger in Fm than in Er.
-The later is most probably due to larger fine structure of $p$ and $d$ states.
+Comparison of the data in Tables~\ref{t:Er} and \ref{t:Fm} indicates that the spectra of the two atoms are very similar indeed.
+There are some differences, which should be attributed to relativistic effects.
+E.g., the gap between the ground and first excited states is larger in Fm than in Er.
+Also, the spread of energies within one configuration is larger in Fm than in Er.
+The latter is most probably due to larger fine structure of $p$, $d$ and $f$ states.